gmarkall/nbep-7/README.md

 ## Interface for Plugin developers

 A new module, `numba.cuda.cudadrv.memory` will be added.
-The relevant globals of this module to external memory management are:
+The relevant globals of this module for developers of EMM Plugins are:

-- `BaseCUDAMemoryManager` and `HostOnlyCUDAMemoryManager`: base classes for external memory management plugins.
+- `BaseCUDAMemoryManager` and `HostOnlyCUDAMemoryManager`: base classes for EMM plugin implementations.
 - `MemoryPointer`: used to encapsulate information about a pointer to device memory.
 - `MappedMemory`: used to hold information about host memory that is mapped into